hariramgit/PREDICTION-OF-CRIMES/README.md

 ## Objective
+#### The main purpose of this project was to analyze and predict crime rates in various communities.
+The data was preprocessed by normalizing all numeric data into a decimal range using an unsupervised equal-interval binning method to retain the distribution and skew of attributes while preserving rough ratios of values within an attribute.
+The goal was to build a model to understand the relationships between different attributes and their impact on crime rates, despite limitations in the data, such as missing LEMAS data for some communities.
+By analyzing this data, the project aimed to provide insights that could be used to develop better crime prevention strategies and improve overall public safety.

 The project had **2 distinct objectives**:
-1. Derive **statistically significant insights** from a database.
+1. Derive statistically significant insights from a database.
-2. Model a **regression analysis** for a variable (in this project, we have chosen to do use the linear regression to predict the probability of a crime to happen in a given date with some given circunstances.)
+2. Model a regression analysis for a variable (in this project, I have chosen to do use linear regression to predict the probability of a crime happening on a given date with some given circumstances.)